sachithgpai/TangoSolver/Readme.md

 ## Step 1 - A dataset.
-I extracted 5 images from tangogame.org manually.
+Create a simple interface with Tkinter.

-## Step 2 - Extracting the information.
+## Step 2 - LP solver
+Create the constraints to use a LP solver (PuLP) to find the solution.